NGWPC/nhf-builds/README.md

 ##### Routing Schema

 The tables highlighted in yellow are the information needed for routing at a high resolution.
-T-Route is expected to run at a fine-scale (~300m segments) with many `minor_flowpaths`.
-There should be a many -> one relationship between `minor_flowpaths` and `flowpaths`, with some `minor flowpaths` not being represented in the `flowpaths` table.
+T-Route is expected to run at a fine-scale (~300m segments) with many `virtual_flowpaths`.
+There should be a many -> one relationship between `virtual_flowpaths` and `flowpaths`, with some `virtual flowpaths` not being represented in the `flowpaths` table.
 These non-represented `flowpaths` are not routed on, but used in post-processing.

 ##### Reference Crosswalks